Measurement of enzyme reaction rates

-Recording is started to ensure a flat baseline (i.e. that thermal equilibration is achieved) and then the enzyme is quickly added (via the hole in the top of the box above the sample cell) in as small a volume as possible (I use 10 micro litres) and thoroughly stirred using the pipette tip.
+Recording is started to ensure a flat baseline (i.e. that thermal equilibration is achieved) and then the enzyme (blood, urine or other aqueous sample) is quickly added (via the hole in the top of the box above the sample cell) in as small a volume as possible (I use 10 micro litres) and thoroughly stirred using the pipette tip.

 Calibration see CALIBRATION for much more detail